chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Metrics

-      - Attention – whenabouts ppl leave the vid
+      - Attention – whenabouts people leave the vid

       - Click through rate

-      - If they can predict how long ppl will stay in the vid
+      - If they can predict how long people will stay in the vid

       -
 <!-- end list -->